idleberg/atom-language-nsis/README.md

 ### Linting

-As of `v6.5.0`, a basic [Atom linter](https://github.com/idleberg/atom-linter-makensis/) provider for `makensis` is included.
+This package will install an [Atom linter](https://github.com/idleberg/atom-linter-makensis/) provider for `makensis`.
 By default, NSIS documents get linted when opened or saved.
 Make sure to refer to the [`linter-makensis`](https://github.com/idleberg/atom-linter-makensis#settings) documentation to learn about available lint modes and other settings.

 ### Other Commands